IgorPieruccini/automatic-tag-release-test/README.md

 07. try release with random name (random name)
 07. random name branch should not generate tag (07)
 08. should generate a  rc tag
+10. generate one more example of rc tag